RCampbellYYC/lighthouse-mid-term-project/README.md

 **Data Selection**
 * The ~15MM row flights data table was too large to handle on desktop PC’s
 * Subsamples were taken for analysis and modelling
-* Subsamples were randomly selected for data with flights delays and no flights delays to ensure a balance dataset.
+* Subsamples were randomly selected for flights with delays and no delays to ensure a balanced dataset.
 * An **arr_delay** cutoff of zero was used for delay and no delay.
 * Two sub samples were used:
   * **Subsample #1:** 600,000 samples used for initial modelling